-This means that whether you use Agile, Hyper Agile, Kanban, Waterfall, or whatever other methodology you prefer, you will always have the right tool at hand, and be able to switch between them any time to get the best of every approach.
+This means that whether you use Agile, Hyper Agile, Kanban, Waterfall, or whatever other methodology you prefer, you will always have the right tool at hand, and be able to switch between them at any time to get the best of every approach.

-Other updates throughout the Suite
+Other Updates Throughout the Suite

 You may also have noticed some changes to all your other apps…

 The biggest change is that there is now a sidebar to the left of your screen, which is where you can access your app and account settings and easily switch between apps.
 You now access your Zenkit profile and app settings from the same dialogue, too.
 Navigation within each app is also still accessible from the panel, as it always has been.

 The panel means that things like settings, notifications, folders, and activities are kept separate from where you actually work.
 It’s a cleaner, more structured design that gives you more space for you to be productive without distraction.
 A nice added bonus is that this new side panel is much faster and more performant than the old one!